This post may contain affiliate links. Please see my disclosure policy for details.

 In Harry Potter and the Half-Blood Prince, after Slughorn’s House, we see Harry and Dumbledore taking a night stroll through the streets of Budleigh Babberton.

-These village scenes and beautiful houses can be found on Church Street by the turning to Cantax Hill in Lacock.
+These village scenes and beautiful houses can be found on Church Street by turning to Cantax Hill in Lacock.

 In the background, you’ll see quaint ancient timber frame buildings and one of those is the ‘Babberton Arms’.
 This is The Sign of the Angel Pub in Lacock!